-In accordance with the basic indicator approach methodology of Basel II, the total capital charge in respect of operational risk was BD 8.3 Million.
-This capital charge was computed by categorizing the Group's activities into its specific business lines (as defined by the Basel II framework) and multiplying the business line's average gross income for the last three financial years by a pre-defined beta factor.
+In accordance with the basic indicator approach methodology of Basel II, the total minimum capital charge in respect of operational risk was BD 7 million.
+This capital charge was computed by categorizing the Group's activities into its specific business lines (as defined by the Basel II framework) and multiplying the business line's average gross income for the last three financial years by a predefined beta factor.
 (PD 1.3.19)